-Additionally, speech and voice recognition has expanded far beyond customer care hotlines.
+Additionally, voice recognition has expanded far beyond customer care hotlines.
 It’s present in our smartphones and on our computers, and it is used in a wide variety of industries.
-The applications of speech and voice recognition seem almost endless!
-Here are some of the top trends and applications when it comes to speech recognition technologies.
+The applications of voice recognition seem almost endless!
+Here are some of the top trends and applications when it comes to voice recognition technologies.

 1. Mobile Payments with Voice Recognition

 Do you ever wonder how you’ll pay for things in the future?
 Have you ever guessed that, instead of using cash or handing over your credit card, you might one day use your voice to make payments?
 That day may be coming very soon!
 There are companies out there right now working on voice recognition for payment transactions.
 This method is convenient and you won’t have to go searching for your wallet when shopping from your smartphone or computer.

 Here’s how you can make payments with voice recognition: Rather than typing in a password or a PIN before making an online purchase, this technology lets you speak a one-time password.
 Think of the captchas and other single-use passwords that enable better security online, but this is spoken aloud.
 It’s far better than using the same password each time because the random nature ensures that someone can’t overhear you speaking your password and subsequently make purchases in your name.
 Mobile payments with voice recognition are right on the horizon of becoming popular.

 2. AI Assistants that Recognize Your Specific Voice

 Most of us are now familiar with Siri, Alexa, and other common AI assistants that help out with daily tasks at home and at work.
 You can use these AI assistants to help you get directions while you’re driving, to Google something or start a music playlist without picking up your device, or even to turn the lights on in your home.
 These assistants generally respond to any voice that activates them, and they don’t respond any differently to different users.